spacebarchat/docs/docs/contributing/Reverse Engineering/client/enums.md

 ## `usage_flags`

-Bitfield which tracks which premium features you have used in order Fto convince you out of unsubscribing from premium features.
+Bitfield which tracks which premium features you have used in order to convince you out of unsubscribing from premium features.

 | name                  | value |
 | --------------------- | ----- |